-The bill amends the Direct Shipment of Vinous Liquor Act to establish a new Wine Direct Shipper License, which is required for wineries, suppliers, importers, wholesalers, distributors, or retailers to ship vinous liquor directly to Arkansas consumers.
-Key changes include the replacement of the term "registration" with "wine direct shipper license," and the introduction of a new annual renewal fee structure, increasing the initial license fee from $25 to $100 and the renewal fee from $25 to $50.
-Additionally, the bill allows wine direct shipper licensees to ship up to 24 nine-liter cases of wine annually to residents who are at least 21 years old, reside in areas where the sale of alcoholic beverages is authorized, and are purchasing for personal use.
+The bill amends the Direct Shipment of Vinous Liquor Act to establish a new Wine Direct Shipper License, which allows licensed wineries, suppliers, importers, wholesalers, distributors, or retailers to ship vinous liquor directly to Arkansas consumers.
+Key changes include the replacement of the term "registration" with "wine direct shipper license," and the introduction of a new annual renewal fee of $50.
+Additionally, the bill specifies that a wine direct shipper licensee may ship up to 24 nine-liter cases of wine annually to residents in wet counties, provided they are of legal drinking age and the shipment is for personal use, not resale.

 HB 1476: 3-5-1703, 3-5-1707, 3-5-1601, 3-5-1705, 3-5-1704, 3-5-1605, 3-7-104, 3-7-111, 3-7-201, 26-52-521(b), 3-5-1706, 3-5-1709, 3-5-1710, 3-5-1602(c), 3-5-1602